pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ground-truths.md

 I want to talk about something that’s often treated as optional, when it really shouldn’t be.
 Having a solid Ground Truth is as necessary as defining a project roadmap.
 You wouldn’t kick off a project without knowing what success looks like, so *why would you launch an LLM-based project without knowing what correct answers are?* The Ground Truth is what defines how you want your agent to respond and the specific standards you are aiming for.
 Without it, how can you measure your progress or even know if your solution is hitting the mark?

 I’ve seen many projects where people skip this step because it’s challenging or costly—requiring involvement from subject matter experts (SMEs) and the broader team.
-But trust me, **having a well-defined Ground Truth is a must from the start**.
+But trust me, **buildinga well-defined Ground Truth dataset is a must from the start**.
 Yes, it’s resource-intensive, but it’s also foundational.
-Without it, you’re flying blind, relying only on a *“vibe check”* or intuition about whether the model is doing well.
+Without it, you’re flying blind, relying only on a *vibe check* or intuition about whether the LLM is doing well.
 And that’s just not enough...

 So, what does a good Ground Truth look like?
-We don't always know the perfect answer, but we must know what information is needed to generate a correct answer.
+We don't always know the perfect answer, but we must know what information is needed to generate the correct answer.
 Also, format and style should be considered when defining the Ground Truth.
+Let's look at the examples below:

-User:
+Input prompt:

 - **Poor Ground Truth**:
 - **Good Ground Truth**: